 Flying Sprints Guide + 3 Flying Sprints Workouts For All Runners

-There are lots of speed training workouts and approaches to sprint training that you can incorporate into your conditioning program as a sprinter, runner, or athlete of other sports.
+There are a lot of speed training sessions and approaches to sprint training that you can incorporate into your conditioning program as a sprinter, runner, or speed endurance athlete in general.

-In this training guide, we will discuss what flying sprints are, how to do them, the differences between flying sprints vs accelerations, floating sprints, or other types of sprint training, and the benefits of flying sprints for runners and athletes of other sports.
+In this training guide, we will discuss flying sprints, how to do them, the differences between them and accelerations, floating sprints, or other types of sprint training, and the benefits of flying sprints for runners and athletes of sports outside of track and field.

 A person doing flying sprints on a track.